Talking with Your Doctor

 - What is the success rate of the surgery?
 How often does the surgery work?

 - What kind of anesthesia will I have?
-Are there any risks for older people?
+Are there any side effects and risks for older people?